hyprwm/hyprland-wiki/pages/Crashes and Bugs/_index.md

 ## Getting the log

+Firstly, make sure you have enabled logs in the Hyprland config.
+Set `debug:disable_logs` to `false`.

 If you are in a TTY, and the Hyprland session that crashed was the last one you launched, the log can be printed with